You are here

 - Keywording of most articles with Medical Subject Headings (MeSH) and, if necessary, automatic search with MeSH-terms in background, see sections "Search options" and "Thematic search with MeSH".

 - Please always use the above entry URL of our library for your search (also as a link or via direct search on our homepage).
-This will integrate the "Check full text" service (see below) and display result filters in compressed form (e.g. Clinical Trial, English).
+This will integrate the "Check full text" service (see below), display result filters in compressed form (e.g. Clinical Trial) and ensures the yellow highlighting of search terms.

-By default, all terms entered next to each other are searched in all search categories (every term must be found), but if necessary, the search is carried out in the background with linked thematic terms (MeSH-terms), this is visible in the unfolded details on the Advanced page, see screenshot after the search with prostate cancer:
+By default, all terms entered next to each other are searched in all search categories (every term must be found), but if necessary, the search is carried out in the background with other word forms and linked thematic terms (MeSH-terms), this is visible in the unfolded details on the Advanced page, see screenshot after the search with prostate cancer:

 In general, search strings with OR links, brackets and placeholders/truncation are possible, e.g. term1 (term2 OR term3*).
 Phrases (exact word order) can be searched by using quotation marks ("term term*"), whereby only the last word can be truncated.